ricardoavelino/LaTeX_tips/README.md

 ## 6. Download template:

-A cleaned verison of the template can be downloaded in this repository, added by @GeneKao.
+A cleaned verison of the template can be downloaded in this repository, added by (Gene)[https://github.com/GeneKao].

 It includes the thesis content divided in parts, chaptes, figures and extra pages.
 The main file of the thesis: ``phd.tex`` will call out these files to compile your final document.